How to Conduct the Ultimate Pub Quiz

 - Connect the dots: Another fun way to use pictures in your quizzes is by picking a selection of things that all have something in common.
 You might choose 5 celebrities who wrote their own children’s books.

 - Guess Who?
-Tell your audience a story about a real person, mentioning thins about their lives and accomplishments.
+Tell your audience a story about a real person, mentioning things about their lives and accomplishments.
 Once you’ve delivered some vital info, let them guess who you’re talking about.

 Rules are essential for helping everyone at your quiz to feel like they have a fair shot.
 It’s not much fun to go to a pub quiz if you have no chance of winning.